Agnotology: Examples

+Proctor offers some examples where agnotology may explain instances of unnatural ignorance.
+These include the lack of Nakba education in the United States and the obscurity of Penn State's official ties to the United States Marine Corps.

-The fossil fuel industry used the technique in its campaign against the scientific consensus on climate change.
+The fossil fuel industry used agnotological techniques in its campaign against the scientific consensus on climate change.
 It became the focus of the 2010 book Merchants of Doubt by Naomi Oreskes and Erik M. Conway.
 Oil companies paid teams of scientists to downplay its effects.

 Michael Betancourt used agnotology in a critical assessment of political economy in a 2010 article and book.
 His analysis focused on the housing bubble as well as the 1980 to 2008 period.
 Betancourt argued that this political economy should be termed "agnotologic capitalism", claiming that the systematic production and maintenance of ignorance enabled a "bubble economy" that allowed the economy to function.
 In his view, the role of affective labor is to create/maintain agnotologic views that enable the maintenance of the capitalist status quo.
 This is done by proffering counters to every fact, creating contention and confusion that is difficult to resolve.
 This confusion reduces dissent by deenergizing its motivating alienation and thus its potential to address weaknesses that may trigger collapse.